 Find seven painkiller addiction statistics below:

-• 10% of high school seniors admits to engaging in painkiller abuse.
+• 10% of high school seniors admit to engaging in painkiller abuse.

 • In 2009, painkillers sent over 475,000 people to the ER.

-• In 2010, over twelve million people admitted to nonmedical use of prescription painkillers.
+• In 2010, over twelve million people admitted to the nonmedical use of prescription painkillers.

 • In 2012, just over two million people met the criteria for painkiller addiction.